 Where is Franciacorta?

-Franciacorta lies in the heart of Italy’s Lombardi region.
+Franciacorta lies in the heart of Italy’s Lombardia (Lombardy) region.
 Lombardy lies south of the Swiss border at the foot of the Alps.
 Milan is the financial, fashion and cultural hub of this northern part of Italy and just to the north is picturesque Lake Cuomo.

 Lake Iseo, to the northeast of Milan, is smaller than Lake Cuomo and not as well known, yet charming and impossibly pretty.
 The Franciacorta wine region cozies up against the southern shores of Lake Iseo and is characterized by rolling hills dotted with stone villages and historic monasteries.

 Vineyards have been planted in the region since pre-Roman times.
-The origin of the name Franciacorta dates back to the Cluniac and Cistercian monks who set about developing and revitalizing the area’s farmland.
+The origin of the name Franciacorta dates back to the Middle Ages when monks set about developing and revitalizing the area’s farmland.
 In exchange for this effort the monasteries were allowed a tax exemption or francae curtes (courts free of tax).
 Francae curtes became Franzacurta and eventually Franciacorta.